purduedb/PostgreSQL-V/README.md

 **Open-Source Vector Similarity Search for PostgreSQL**

 ## Introduction

-**PostgreSQL-V** is built on top of the open-source project [pgvector](https://github.com/pgvector/pgvector), extending PostgreSQL with high-performance vector similarity search.
+**PostgreSQL-V** is a new integrated vector database system developed by **Purdue Database Group** that enables fast vector search in PostgreSQL.
+It achieves performance on par with specialized vector databases.

-Unlike prior extensions such as **Pase**, **pgvector**, and **pgvectorscale**, which inherit legacy overhead from PostgreSQL’s page-oriented storage layer, PostgreSQL-V introduces a **novel decoupled architecture** that separates vector indexes from PostgreSQL’s core engine.
+Unlike prior systems (e.g., [pgvector](https://github.com/pgvector/pgvector)) that inherits legacy overhead by reusing PostgreSQL’s page-oriented structure, PostgreSQL-V adopts a novel architectural design that decouples vector indexes from PostgreSQL’s core engine.
+This decoupling offers many benefits, such as directly leveraging native vector index libraries for high performance.
+However, it also introduces the challenge of index inconsistency, which we address with a lightweight consistency mechanism.

-This architectural shift enables PostgreSQL-V to:
-- **Integrate native vector index libraries** (e.g., *Faiss*, *hnswlib*) in a pluggable fashion, achieving state-of-the-art performance while keeping PostgreSQL’s simplicity.
-- **Adopt an LSM-based framework** for efficient index updates and improved concurrency for both reads and writes.

-Besides, PostgreSQL-V preserves full SQL compatibility and maintains PostgreSQL's transactional **ACID** properties
+PostgreSQL-V is fully compatible with pgvector (by implementing the same APIs in IndexAmRoutine), making it a viable drop-in replacement.

+**Reference:**
+Jiayi Liu, Yunan Zhang, Chenzhe Jin, Aditya Gupta, Shige Liu, and Jianguo Wang. *Fast Vector Search in PostgreSQL: A Decoupled Approach.* Conference on Innovative Data Systems Research (**CIDR**), 2026.

 ## Installation
 ### 1. Install PostgreSQL